11 Credit Card Myths That Could Be Holding You Back From Cheap Travel With Miles & Points

 Ever wondered if having too many credit cards will hurt your credit score or if checking your credit score will affect it?
 Or if you should close a card before opening a new one?

 There are a lot of myths surrounding credit cards and the world of miles & points.
-But I’ll help set the record straight. 🙂
+So let’s separate fact from fiction.

 11 Credit Card Myths Explained

-Here’s a list of 11 credit card myths and why they could be hurting your chances for Big Travel!
+Here’s a list of 11 credit card myths and why they could be hurting your chances to travel cheaply with miles & points!

 1. Myth: Having Too Many Cards Will Hurt Your Score

-Million Mile Secrets team member Scott, for example, has an 800 score with 20+ cards open.
+Million Mile Secrets team member Scott, for example, has an 800 score with over 20 cards open.
 He’s very diligent about paying his bills on time and not carrying balances on his cards.

 2. Myth for Many: Credit Cards Are a Dangerous Path to Debt

 Collecting miles & points isn’t for everyone.
-So read my post on the 5 dangers of applying for credit cards before you get started.
+So read our post on the 5 dangers of applying for credit cards before you get started.

 The hobby probably isn’t for you if you don’t pay your bills on time, don’t pay attention to detail, and can’t track your credit card balances.